Diarrhea: Causes and ways to Treat

 Your dehydration status, medical history and age are factors to take into consideration.

-However, it is likely that you are recommended to treat acute diarrhea with home remedies.
+However, it is likely that your doctor recommends to treat acute diarrhea with home remedies.

 Diarrhea due to medical conditions is unavoidable but infectious diarrhea is controllable.